SixLabors/docs/articles/imagesharp/metadata.md

 These profile properties are nullable because not every image carries every kind of metadata.

+Those profiles serve different purposes.
+EXIF often contains camera settings, timestamps, orientation, thumbnails, and sometimes GPS data.
+ICC profiles describe how color values should be interpreted.
+CICP metadata can carry color coding information used by some modern image and video workflows.
+IPTC and XMP often contain editorial, rights, authoring, and workflow data.

+That means metadata policy is not simply "keep" or "strip."
+A public thumbnail service may want to apply orientation and remove personal data.
+A print or archival pipeline may need to preserve color profiles and selected descriptive metadata.
+A conversion tool may need to translate what the destination format can represent and drop what it cannot.

 ## Work with Format-Specific Metadata

 In addition to the common profiles, ImageSharp exposes format-specific metadata helpers: